woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/item-pull-synchronization-start-date.md

    The <b>WooCommerce Connector Setup</b> page opens.

-1. On the <b>Synchronization</b> FastTab, under <b>Pull Synchronization Start Date</b>, in <b>Item</b>, specify the date that you want the WooCommerce Connector to use for the next item synchronization between Business Central and your WooCommerce store.
+1. On the <b>Synchronization</b> FastTab, under <b>Pull Synchronization Start Date</b>, in <b>Item</b>, specify the date that you want the WooCommerce Connector to use for the next item synchronization between Business Central and your webstore.

 ## See also